-Physical Laboratory, Academy, per semester\$1.00
+Physical Laboratory, Academy, per semester. \$1.00

 Physical Laboratory, College, per semester 1.50

 Analytic Chemistry, per semester 5.00

 Biology, per semester

-Breakage of apparatus in LaboratoryActual Cost
+Breakage of apparatus in Laboratory Actual Cost

 College Diploma\$5.00

 Academic Diploma 2.50

 Each student in the Dormitory or in Edwards Hall is required to deposit \$2.00 as a guarantee against damage to college property, and to make it up to that amount at the opening of each semester thereafter.
-From this fund will be deducted (1) charges for repairing for which he is personally responsible; (2) charges (pro rata) for damages done in Dormitory or Hall by unknown hands.
+From this fund will be deducted (1) charges for repairing for which he is personally responsible; (2) charges (pro rata) for damages done in dormitory or hall by unknown hands.
 The surplus, if any, is refunded to the students at the end of the year, or when they leave the institution.

-Payment of Fees: Tuition and incidental fees must be paid in advance in three instalments.
+Payment of Fees: Tuition and incidental fees must be paid in advance in two instalments.
 See page 76.

-No deductions are made except for sickness lasting a month or more or in case of those who enter after the middle of the term.
+No deductions are made except for sickness lasting a month or more.

 Refunding Tuition: If a student leaves the institution at any time after entrance without the approval of the faculty or because he has been suspended or dismissed no money will be refunded.

 Payment of Room Rent: Room rent in the Dormitory and Edwards Hall is paid monthly in advance.

 Room rent and board in the Elms are paid monthly in advance.